mablack/cordova-diagnostic-plugin/README.md

 ## Important notes

+### Native environment required

+Note that this plugin is intended for use in a **native** mobile environment.
+It will **NOT** work in a browser-emulated Cordova environment, for example by running `cordova serve` or using the [Ripple emulator](https://github.com/ripple-emulator/ripple).

 ### Version 3.1 backward-incompatibility

 This version contains backwardly-incompatible renaming of some functions in order to logically separate those which check if a device OS setting is enabled (`isSomethingEnabled()`) vs those which check if hardware/sensor is available for use by the app (device OS setting is enabled AND app has authorisation AND hardware is present - `isSomethingAvailable()`).